allardjun/feeling-responsive/scratch.md

 * [x] Touch up the pub list typography, spacing

-* Add links to pub list to actual papers.
+* [x] Add links to pub list to actual papers.

+* My phd and MS thesis, and the photos.

 * Repos in the software page
 https://github.com/lepture/github-cards

-* Rewrite intro paragraph.
+* [x] Rewrite intro paragraph.
 Our mission statement!

-* Rewrite Science paragraph
+* [x] Rewrite Science paragraph

+* We need more tweets and statements about our science!
+PNAS from Omer.

 * People page - get centering working